Public housing: Sweden

-Policies carried out in the Swedish cities throughout the first decade of the 21st century have led to the tenants of public housing having bought the publicly owned buildings in which they live, which in turn has led to a significant decrease of publicly owned buildings in attractive urban areas.
+New regulations, implemented in the first decade of the 21st century, have enabled tenants in public housing to buy their buildings, which has led to a significant loss of public housing in attractive urban areas.

 Slovakia and Czechia

 Forms of housing projects may vary in Slovakia.
 In the former Czechoslovakia (now Czech Republic and Slovakia) during the communist era, a construction of large housing estates (sídlisko, sídliště) was an important part of building plans in the former Czechoslovakia.
 The government wanted to provide large quantities of fast and affordable housing and to slash costs by employing uniform designs over the whole country.
 They also sought to foster a "collectivist nature" in people.
 People living in these housing projects can either usually own their apartments or rent them, usually through a private landlord.
 There's usually a mix of social classes in these housing projects.